Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Introduction

 \IEEEPARstart{T}{he} nonlinear Fourier transform (NFT) of a signal $q(t)$ is a pair of functions: the \emph{continuous spectrum} $\hat{q}(\lambda)$, $\lambda\in\Reals$, and the \emph{discrete spectrum} $\tilde{q}(\lambda_j)$, $\Im \lambda_j>0$, $j=1,\ldots,\mathsf{N}$.
 The NFT arises in the study of integrable waveform channels as defined in Part~I \cite{yousefi2012nft1}.
 In such channels, signals propagate (in a potentially complicated manner) according to a given integrable evolution equation, whereas the nonlinear Fourier transform of the signal propagates according to a (simple) multiplication operator.

 In [Part~I], we proposed \emph{nonlinear frequency-division multiplexing} (NFDM), a scheme that uses the nonlinear Fourier transform for data communication over integrable channels.
-NFDM extends traditional orthogonal frequency division multiplexing (OFDM) to channels generatable by a Lax pair.
-An example is the optical fiber channel, where signal propagation is modelled by the (integrable) nonlinear Schr\"odinger (NLS) equation.
+NFDM extends traditional orthogonal frequency-division multiplexing (OFDM) to channels generatable by a Lax pair.
+An example is the optical fiber channel, where signal propagation is modeled by the (integrable) nonlinear Schr\"odinger (NLS) equation.
 In general, the channel input-output relations in the NFT domain are (see [Part~I])

-where $\hat{X}(\lambda)$ and $\tilde{X}(\lambda_j)$ are continuous and discrete spectra at the input of the channel, $\hat{Y}(\lambda)$ and $\tilde{Y}(\lambda_j)$ are spectra at the output of the channel, and $\hat{Z}(\lambda)$ and $\tilde{Z}(\lambda_j)$ represent noise.
+where $\hat{X}(\lambda)$ and $\tilde{X}(\lambda_j)$ are continuous and discrete spectra at the input of the channel, $\hat{Y}(\lambda)$ and $\tilde{Y}(\lambda_j)$ are spectra at the output of the channel, and $\hat{Z}$ and $\tilde{Z}$ represent noise.
 The channel filter $H(\lambda)$ for the NLS equation is given by $H(\lambda)=\exp(-4j\lambda^2 z)$.

 NFDM is able to deal directly with nonlinearity and dispersion, without the need for additional compensation at the transmitter or receiver.
 In this scheme, information is encoded in the nonlinear spectrum at the channel input, and the corresponding time-domain signal is transmitted.
 At the receiver, the NFT of the received signal is computed, and the resulting spectra $\hat{Y}(\lambda)$ and $\tilde{Y}(\lambda_j)$ are subsequently used to recover the transmitted information.